PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 This can be used with `How to overwrite configuration parameter`_.

-1. Add the `ifconfig` directive to the extensions:
+1. Add the `ifconfig` directive to the extensions in :code:`conf.py`.

    .. code-block:: python
       :caption: How-to add `ifconfig` directive to the extensions